Look out for sea creatures, ancient castles, and beautiful beaches on this tour along Scotland’s North East Coast.

 In Cullen, you have a chance to taste Cullen Skink soup in its hometown.
 But don’t spend all your time savouring the flavour, because there are lovely little strolls to take around the village.

 After lunch, you travel the short distance to Portsoy.
-This archetypal Scottish seaside town boasts the oldest harbour on the Moray Coast and shops selling unique jewellery made from ‘Portosy Marble’.
+This archetypal Scottish seaside town boasts the oldest harbour on the Moray Coast and shops selling unique jewellery made from ‘Portsoy Marble’.

 From Portsoy, you journey to the Fraserburgh Light House: a location awash with nautical history and serene coastal views.